heipei/heipei.github.io/_posts/2015-02-26-SSH-Agent-Forwarding-considered-harmful.markdown

 same key.
 This obviously is only needed if you cannot connect to host B directly from your workstation.

-The problem is that while you're connected to host A, a port-forwarding will be set up so that the SSH client on host A can connect to the ssh-agent on your workstation to perform authentication on its behalf.
+The problem is that while you're connected to host A, a forwarding socket will be set up so that the SSH client on host A can connect to the ssh-agent on your workstation to perform authentication on its behalf.
 This means that anyone with sufficient permission on host A will be able to use that socket to connect to and use your local ssh-agent.
 It could be the root user or anyone else who